tlatorre-uchicago/BTL_LYSOARRAY_LO_G4/README.txt

 Note that depending on your exact version, some of the names of the above programs may change slightly.

-Next, we build geant4 and ROOT:
+Next, we build geant4 and ROOT.
+You can build these yourself by following the instructions at [https://geant4-userdoc.web.cern.ch/UsersGuides/InstallationGuide/html/installguide.html](https://geant4-userdoc.web.cern.ch/UsersGuides/InstallationGuide/html/installguide.html) and [https://root.cern/install/](https://root.cern/install/) (remember to source the shell files after!), or you can simply type:

     $ make install-deps